French government hardens stance against Carrefour takeover | Business

 "Having Carrefour being bought by a foreign company would be a major difficulty for all of us," Le Maire said in an interview at the Reuters Next conference.
 "Food security is at the core of the strategic challenges of all developed nations", he said.

+The economy minister of the Canadian province of Quebec, where Couche-Tard is based, spoke about the benefits of the transaction as it appeared on shaky grounds.
+Pierre Fitzgibbon told reporters on Thursday that his government is in contact with France's Elysee Palace "as we speak to promote the fact that Couche-Tard could be a good owner, as Alstom became a good owner of Bombardier Transport."

+French giant Alstom SA nabbed Montreal-based Bombardier's rail division to create the world's second-largest train maker.
+Canada's trade minister, Mary Ng, had no immediate comment.

 Along with other retailers, Carrefour, with roughly a fifth of France's groceries market, played a major role in ensuring smooth food supplies as the COVID-19 pandemic hit.
-But convenience-store operator Alimentation Couche-Tard's offer for Carrefour - continental Europe's largest retailer - also raises other political considerations, as the group is one of France's biggest employers.
+But convenience-store operator Alimentation Couche-Tard's 20 euros per share offer for Carrefour - continental Europe's largest retailer - also raises other political considerations, as the group is one of France's biggest employers.

-Shares in Carrefour fell on Thursday as the French government underscored its opposition to a deal, with Labour Minister Elisabeth Borne also saying she was against it.
-The shares were down 1.7% at 1429 GMT after a 17% jump on Wednesday.
+Carrefour shares fell 2.5% on Thursday as the French government underscored its opposition to a deal, with Labour Minister Elisabeth Borne also saying she was against it.
+Couche-Tard shares were down 2.7%, adding to Wednesday's 10% slide.

 Morningstar analyst Ioannis Pontikis said the market was probably pricing in the low likelihood of the deal going through.
-Couche-Tard's approach also raised eyebrows with analysts partly because they saw little potential for cost savings - the group, focused on gas stations in North America, has little geographical overlap with Carrefour.
+Couche-Tard's approach also raised eyebrows with analysts as they saw little potential for cost savings.
+The group is focused on gas stations in North America and has little geographical overlap with Carrefour.

 But this could be a plus in terms of preserving jobs, while a takeover could be interesting for Carrefour if it provided financial firepower for investments in areas like e-commerce.
 Traditional retailers including Carrefour are trying to reinvent themselves to fight off rising competition from the likes of Amazon.